-Plant-based oils and fats, industrial chocolate, emulsified and four business fields, we engage in co-creation with customers Institute for Creating the Future, we are challenging ourselves social issues and create new value for customers based on our
+Plant-based oils and fats, industrial chocolate, emulsified and fermented ingredients, and soy-based ingredients.
+In these four business fields, we engage in co-creation with customers and create new value on the food scene.
+At the Research Institute for Creating the Future, we are challenging ourselves to innovation with the aim of using technology to resolve social issues and create new value for customers based on our vision of life and society in 2050.

-Market Development Developing customer products using our ingredients.
+Present value creation time axis Future Market Development Developing customer products using our ingredients.
 Conducting co- creation activities with customers to generate new value for the food scene Ingredient Development Focusing on new product development that responds to customer needs.
-Targeting global niche and high-value- added markets Research Institute for Creating the Future Analyzing issues affecting the global environment, society, and people, and developing innovative technology and ingredients
+Targeting global niche and high-value- added markets Research Institute for Creating the Future Analyzing issues affecting the global environment, society, and people, and developing innovative technology and ingredients I

-Efforts to Strengthen Our Global R&D
+Efforts to Strengthen Our Global R&D Structure

 European and North American markets expect companies to take action to achieve the sustainability and have strict requirements for compliance, safety, and security.
 On the other hand, Southeast Asian and Chinese markets are price-sensitive and demand speed in new product development.
 Needs have diversified due to the development and transformation of food culture and changes in social issues.
 We have entered an era in which it is no longer possible to survive amid global competition simply on the strength of R&D fields we focused on in the past.
 As we work to make up for the lack of research resources in each area, Japan will play a central role in strengthening the R&D capabilities of the Fuji Oil Group.
+Correlation between Fuji Oil's R&D Expenses to Net Sales Ratio and Operating Profit Margin